sherif102/alx-higher_level_programming/0x14-javascript-web_scraping/README.md

     Wedge Antilles is character ID 18 - your script must use this ID for filtering the result of the API You must use the module request

+**5-request_store.js** - Write a script that gets the contents of a webpage and stores it in a file.

+    The first argument is the URL to request
+    The second argument the file path to store the body response The file must be UTF-8 encoded
+    You must use the module request